manu042k/VisionXAI/Backend/README.md

 # Backend

-The Backend directory contains the FastAPI-based REST API service that powers AnnotAIx.
+The Backend directory contains the FastAPI-based REST API service that powers VisionXai.
 It serves as the bridge between the frontend application and the LangGraph-based image analysis pipeline, handling image processing, workflow orchestration, and response streaming.

 ## Architecture Overview